otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 #### Publishing and retrieving prekeys from a prekey server

 Describing the details of interactions between OTRv4 clients and a prekey server are outside the scope of this specification.
-But OTRv4 will describe what is expected of implementers who interact with prekey servers.

 Implementers are expected to create their own policy dictating how often their clients upload prekeys to the prekey server.
-This should be often enough to minimize the chance of prekeys running out on the server.

-A prekey should be published for every version of OTR they support which uses prekeys and every long term key that a client supports.
 Prekeys expire when their user profile expires.
 Thus new prekeys should be published to the prekey server before they expire to keep valid prekeys available.

-OTRv4 expects clients to decide how to handle receiving many different prekeys from the prekey server.
+Uploading frequency should be determined to minimize how often prekeys run out on the server.

+A prekey should be published for every long term key that belongs to a user.
+This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekeys.
+If Bob uploads only two long term keys for OTRv4 and two long term keys for OTRvX which also supports prekeys to the same client, Bob will upload 4 keys.

+When a client requests prekeys from a prekey server, many prekeys may be returned.
 For example, when Alice requests prekeys for Bob, any of the following may happen:

 1. Alice receives two prekeys for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop.
 Each client maintains their own set of